prodigious-latam/fun-containers-02/README.md

 # fun-containers-02
-First example for Fun with Containers session (Docker Compose)
+Second example for Fun with Containers session (Docker Compose)

 ## How to run the project